-"Looker Hosted Deployment" means the Software installed by Looker on a web connected platform that is run in a third-party hosting facility designated by Looker.
-A Looker Hosted Deployment includes the In-Product Services.
+"Looker Hosted Deployment" means the Software installed by Google on a web connected platform that is run in a third-party hosting facility designated by Google, unless otherwise agreed by the parties in an Order Form.

 "Notification Email Address" means the email address(es) designated by Customer in the Order Form.

 "Order Form" means an order form executed by Customer, or Customer Affiliate, and Google specifying the Services Google will provide to Customer under this Agreement.